DarkestCodes/ChatBot/README.md

 #######################

 Warning This Project Called ChatBot Is For Legal and Ethical Purposes Only!!!!
-The Owner (DarkestCodes) Is Not Responseable For Anything You As A User Do!!
+The Owner (DarkestCodes) Is Not Responsible For Anything Bad You As A User Do!!

 Started "2023/10/26"